RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 title: "High Performance Computing at ACM"
 date: 2013-12-12 22:22
 comments: true
-categories: [ Education, High Performance Computing ]
+categories: [ Community, Education, High Performance Computing ]
 ---
 {% imgcap right /images/cray-1.jpg Cray-1 at the Swiss Federal Institute of Technology. %}
 >Anyone can build a fast CPU.
 The trick is to build a fast system.